squidfunk/mkdocs-material/docs/plugins/blog.md

           post_excerpt: required
     ```

-When post excerpts are required, posts without excerpts raise an error.
+When post excerpts are required, posts without excerpt separators raise an error.

 ---

-#### `post_excerpt_max_authors`
+#### <!-- md:setting config.post_excerpt_max_authors -->

 <!-- md:version 9.2.0 --> ·
 <!-- md:default `1` -->

 Use this setting to specify the number of authors rendered in post excerpts.
-While
-each post may be written by multiple authors, this setting allows to limit the
+While each post may be written by multiple authors, this setting allows to limit
-display to just a few or even a single author, or disable authors in post
+the display to just a few or even a single author, or disable authors in post
 excerpts entirely:

 === "Render up to 2 authors"